Glossary of Terms

 Acid: In the lead acid storage battery industry, "acid" implies "sulfuric acid", and is used to describe the electrolyte or liquid in the cell.

 Active Materials: The materials in a battery which react chemically to produce electrical energy.
-In a lead-acid battery the active materials are lead peroxide (positive) and sponge lead (negative).
+In a lead-acid battery the active materials are lead dioxide (positive) and sponge lead (negative).

 Activation: Process for making a dry charged cell functional by introducing electrolyte.